-New Orleans was established in 2008 as the flagship site for Leading Educators’ original teacher leadership development program.
+Louisiana was established in 2008 as the flagship site for Leading Educators’ original teacher leadership development program.
 Since then, the 2-year Fellowship program has evolved into providing customized, instructional improvement support and custom professional learning design to a network of single- and multi-site charter systems.
-Whereas past programmatic efforts have developed a strong network of teacher leaders in the New Orleans region, the current approach connects distributed leadership to implementation of high-quality curriculum, content-focused professional learning, and development of supportive school conditions.
+Whereas past programmatic efforts have developed a strong network of teacher leaders in Louisiana, the current approach connects distributed leadership to implementation of high-quality curriculum, content-focused professional learning, and development of supportive school conditions.
 Instructional leaders from partner schools participate in cohort-based professional development, receive instructional leadership coaching in their schools, and engage with Leading Educators tools and resources proven to drive academic gains in schools.

 In 2016, Leading Educators was awarded an Investing in Innovation (i3) grant from the US Department of Education to launch the Chicago Common Core Collaborative.
 Funds from the i3 support a cohort of teacher leader teams representing 20 schools across three Chicago partners – Chicago Public Schools, KIPP Chicago, and the North Chicago Community United School District.
 The i3 grant will support the Chicago Collaborative through May 2020, including a randomized control trial conducted by the RAND Corporation to assess the impact of our model on professional learning and student achievement.